 Each town will also host workshops and events to further promote household energy efficiency.
 And the more involved the residents of a town are in the challenge, the more the town benefits through a rewards program.
 It’s not clear exactly what the rewards will be, although the Neighbor to Neighbor Energy Challenge website does list the installation of free, solar-powered LED street lights as one perk of participating.

 The 14 Connecticut towns duking it out to achieve maximum energy efficiency are Bethany, Cheshire, East Haddam, East Hampton, Glastonbury, Lebandon, Mansfield, Portland, Ridgefield, Westfield, Westport, Weston, Wethersfield, Wilton, and Windham.
-Each town has its own Neighbor to Neighbor Energy Challenge Facebook page to help residents keep abreast of community events and activities
+Each town has its own Neighbor to Neighbor Energy Challenge Facebook page to help residents keep abreast of community events and activities, and news.

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.